 Identify cognitive distortions

 Cognitive distortions are inaccurate thoughts and beliefs that distort the way we see things, including ourselves.
-Just as we may all develop insignificant physical habits (e.g., nail-biting, late-night biting, etc.), we all have certain mental habits that do us no good.
+Just as we may all develop insignificant physical habits (e.g., nail-biting, late-night biting, etc.), we all have certain mental practices that do us no good.

-For example: whenever something annoying happens while driving – cut off, someone takes my desired parking space – the default script in my head is: What a mess!
+For example: whenever something annoying happens while driving – cut off.
+Someone takes my desired parking space – the default script in my head is: What a mess!

 Take time to explain your values.